Gloreti03/Cigarettes-consume-prediction/README.md

 Group project for an advanced statistics university course.
-The main goal will be to fit a linear regression model (to predict a continous variable) and a random forest model (to predict a categorical variable) on a road accident risk related dataset.
+The main goal will be to fit different regression models (to predict a continous variable) and a random forest model (to predict a categorical variable) on a road accident risk related dataset.